CR Embeddings, Chains, and the Fefferman Bundle: Comparing the Second Fundamental Forms

 \section{Comparing the Second Fundamental Forms}

 It is no surprise that the second fundamental forms of $f$ and a conformal isometric lift F are related in a simple way.
-Fix an adapted frame as before.
-We will need this technical lemma: \begin{lem}
+Fix an adapted coframe as before.
+Later we will use this technical lemma: \begin{lem}

 \end{lem} To prove this lemma we start with the following identity from \cite{EHZ}: